HiLab-git/PyMIC_examples/classification/CHNCXR/README.md

 ![avg_acc](./picture/acc.png)

 ## Testing and evaluation
 1. Run the following command to obtain classification results of testing images.
-You may need to edit `checkpoint_name` in `config/net_resnet18.cfg` to select a different checkpoint for inference.
+By default we use the best performing checkpoint based on the validation set.
+You can set `ckpt_mode` to 0 in `config/train_test.cfg` to use the latest checkpoint.

 ```bash
 mkdir result